shastrihm/dropfind/README.md

 will be printed to the console.

 ## Usage
-Note : Ignore Tensorflow GPU warnings unless you want to perform inference on a GPU.
-Also, images must be at square resolution to be fed into the model.
+Note : Tensorflow GPU warnings are suppressed.
+Unsuppress them by commenting out the `logging.getLogger('tensorflow').setLevel(logging.FATAL)` at the beggining of `dropfind.py`.

-The `dropfind.py` script takes the following command line arguments, in order:
+The `dropfind.py` script takes the following command line arguments
 1) `-p` (str): The absolute or relative path to the directory that will be populated with images (wrap this in double quotes to avoid escape character '\' shenanigans)
 2) `-n` (int): The number of images that will populate the directory
 3) `-b` (str): The barcode of the batch of images that will populate the directory.
 This dictates the resulting filename of the output csv file.
+4) `-m` (bool): Whether or not to suppress all console output.
+Defaults to True if not specified.
+5) `-t` (bool): Whether or not to operate in test mode.
+Defaults to False.
+Should only be true in `test.bat`.

-E.g. `python dropfind.py -p "C:\Path\To\Images" -n 42 -b "J000597"`
+E.g. `python dropfind.py -p "C:\Path\To\Images" -n 42 -b "J000597" -m False`
 - The script will begin monitoring the directory `C:\Path\To\Images`.
-Once it prints `Ready for Inference...` to the console, it will perform inference on each image **as it enters** the directory (so files already in the directory will be ignored, and all incoming files must be .jpg or .png), writing data to a `temp.csv` file.
+Once it prints `Ready for Inference...` to the console (which it will not print if `-m` is False), it will perform inference on each image **as it enters** the directory (so files already in the directory will be ignored, and all incoming files must be .jpg or .png), writing data to a `temp.csv` file.
 After `42` images have been processed, the script will terminate.
 It will rename the `temp.csv` to `J000597.csv` in the same directory, with the drop center coords and filenames for each processed file:

 `C:\Path\To\Images\J000597.csv`